google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_2.rst

            - Fixed the invalid cast.
          * - 1401
            - No notification when cache size is exceeded causing performance issues
-           - Added Loging record when cache size is exceeded.
+           - Added a logging record when cache size is exceeded.
          * - 1404
            - WMS fails using HTTPS
            - Skipped the internal Certificate Verification.